Clinical UM Guideline

 Discussion/General Information

-The decision of where to conduct dental procedures is based on a wide variety of factors, including the health of the individual and the type of procedure planned.
-These factors will determine the type of anesthesia used during the procedure.
-Usually for routine procedures in healthy individuals, the dental or oral surgeon’s office is an appropriate site.
-Alternatively, for complex procedures or for unhealthy individuals, a hospital operating room may be appropriate.
 For many individuals and procedures, other places of service, such as outpatient surgery centers, may be appropriate.
 This is because the risk of surgical and anesthesia complications increases with decreasing health of the individual and an increasing level of procedural complexity.
-As the risk of complications increases, so does the need for the appropriate equipment, personnel and other resources to deal with them should they occur.
-Higher level facilities such as outpatient surgical centers are more able to deal with adverse events because they are properly equipped with trained personnel and the tools and medications which may be required.
+As the risk of complications increases, so does the need for the appropriate equipment, personnel, and other resources to deal with them should they occur.
+Higher level facilities such as outpatient surgical centers are more able to deal with adverse events because they are properly equipped with trained personnel and equipment and medications that may be required.
+Examples of conditions that increase the risk of complications warranting consideration of facility-based care include pregnancy, young age, severe obesity, uncontrolled asthma, complicated diabetes, advanced cardiac disease, severe lung disease, hematologic diseases, and a familial risk for malignant hyperthermia.
+Such conditions increase the risk of adverse events related to respiratory and cardiac function, as well as complications related to bleeding and other physiologic responses to the drugs used during complex dental procedures.

 The fear of dental procedures is considered one of the main reasons why many individuals avoid dental treatment.
 In the United States, it has been estimated that approximately 6 to 14 percent of the population will avoid seeking dental treatment because of fear.
 However, even in the absence of painful stimuli, many individuals will still experience high anxiety (de Moares, 2019).